AlexisGeorgiou/Data_Wrangling_IASD_2023/README.md

 # Data_Wrangling_IASD_2023

-The code is based in [repo](https://github.com/roberttovornik/webpage-data-extraction) by Robert Tovornik.
+The code is based in [webpage-data-extraction repository](https://github.com/roberttovornik/webpage-data-extraction) by Robert Tovornik.